Japanese Folk Dolls

 Then a former Fulbright Scholar who studied in Madison, WI took our questions about Japanese Education and Society.
 Clearly, the national curriculum is a point of contention among some teachers and society members.
 They feel it focuses too much on the basics and not enough on creativity.
 We seem to have the exact opposite in the states.
 Maybe we need to get together and develop a more balanced approach.

 After the sessions a group of us took off on the Metro to see the Tokyo Tower.
 It looks just like the Eiffel Tower in Paris.
 It even gets lit up at night.
-We even got a faint view of Mt.
-Fuji!
-It was very hazy, but I can at least say I saw it!
-Looking down on this city is an incredible sight.
-It is just solid buildings, and then you'll see a shrine, and then maybe a bit of green.

 Then of course we had to eat, so we wandered down the street a bit to what we thought was a noodle shop.
 Well, we walked in the wrong door and ended up in a Korean restaurant.
 I have to admit that I wasn't to courageous.
 Everything sounded spicy and that is not my thing.
 I got potato pancakes and they came drizzled in cheese sauce with spice.
 It was actually very good.
 Everyone loved what they ordered, so it was a happy mistake.
 We headed back, and I was suddenly tired.
 So, I'm blogging, finishing the last of my postcards, and making sure everything is ready to go for Thursday.
 We give our presentations tomorrow and then there is a farewell dinner.
 Most of the people we hung with tonight were Inagi.
 We really had a good time together.
 It will be weird not to see them anymore.